Gabominated/PCSX2/VE_patches_README.md

 ## 🎮 Introduction

 This directory contains patches for the PCSX2 emulator.
-The table below lists patches specifically designed to correct issues related to blur, bloom, filters, and other visual effects that impact the visual quality of PlayStation 2 games when emulated with PCSX2.
+The table below lists patches specifically designed to correct issues related to blur, bloom, Ghosting, filters, and other visual effects that impact the visual quality of PlayStation 2 games when emulated with PCSX2.
 These patches aim to enhance the gaming experience by improving the overall visual fidelity of the games.

 ## 🛠️ Installation and Usage